khoaxuantu/Block-Programming-UI-Layout/README.md

 ### Terminal
 You can read your output result on the *Terminal*, which is the black field on downer corner of your screen.

-However, because our project has not finished yet, there won't be no displayed result.
+However, because our project has not finished yet, there will be no displayed result.